 Febreeze sometimes works on BO.
 Try that if nothing else works.

 You might try putting in a box with some charcoal briquets to absorb the odor.
 Don't put the bricquets on the jacket just next to it and seal up the box.
 Also you might try some baking soda.
-You should be able to sprinkle in on and leave for a few minutes and then shake it off.
-Hope you did not pay a whole lot for the jacket.

 I'd try to turn the coat inside out, with lining showing, and gently spray with an odor remover with an enzyme activator.
 These can usually be found in pet & urine remover formulas and they smell nice & work great!
 The enzymes will "eat" the odor.
 Just like the sweat penetrated the coat lining to the fur without ruining it, you might be able to get the odor remover to penetrate a little to the fur without damage.
 Worth a try.
 I'd test it out on a little section first.

 I have done this with my leather coat with a fur collar after having been in a smoke filled place all night (which makes me gag lol) First I sprayed the coat with Febreeze and hung it out to dry over night..
-Most of the time all smells are gone by morning, but If not, I have also put the coat in the dryer for only about 5 minutes on low with about 5 bounty sheets in with it.. that usually does the trick with no damage to the fur or leather.
+Most of the time all smells are gone by morning, but If not, I have also put the coat in the dryer for only about 5 minutes on low with about 5 bounty sheets in with it..

 This works for almost any "smelly" item (clothing, refrigerators, freezers, semi-trailers with stinky cargo....everything!), no matter what the smell: